The Sanders Timeline

-Sanders is a national brand featuring chocolates, dessert toppings and baked goods using recipes dating far back as 1875.
-Sanders products can be found in retailers across the U.S., at Sanders Chocolate & Ice Cream Shoppes in Michigan or online at sanderscandy.com.
+Sanders becomes a division of Kar’s Nuts, a leading manufacturer of nut and trail mix snacks with its own rich Detroit history dating back to 1933.
+Sanders products can be found in retailers across the United States, at Sanders Chocolate & Ice Cream Shoppes in Michigan or online at sanderscandy.com.

 Sanders completes extensive remodel of its corporate headquarters and flagship chocolate & ice cream shoppe in Clinton Township, Michigan.
 The remodel increases the store's footprint by more than 30%, brings an on-site bakery to the premises, expands seating to accommodate more than 125 people and includes nostalgic touches to celebrate the company’s 140+ year heritage, while also using modern design to embrace a bright future.

 Sanders attains Safe Quality Food (SQF) Level 3 Certification, which is a renowned certification program recognized by the Global Food Safety Initiative (GFSI).
 Sanders was previously one of the first mid-sized confectionery companies to earn SQF Level 2 Certification.
 It now becomes one of the few U.S. confectionery manufacturers of its size to attain SQF Level 3 certification, and an Excellent audit rating.

 Sanders makes several new investments to support its rapid growth.
 A new 50,000 square-foot distribution center opens, internal operations are enhanced with a new cloud based ERP software, telephone system are upgraded, a new 500-gallon caramel cooking kettle is acquired and installation of an additional custom built 34-inch wide, 188-foot long chocolate enrobing line is completed.